MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ```

 ### -DisableDnsParsing

-Specifies whether to disable inspection of DNS traffic that occurs over a UDP channel.
+Specifies whether to disable inspection of DNS traffic that occurs over a UDP.
+Valid values
-Network protection inspects DNS traffic that occurs over a TCP channel to provide metadata for anti-malware behavior monitoring or to allow for DNS sink holing if the "-EnableDnsSinkhole" configuration is set.
-This can be disabled by setting this value to "$true".
+are:

+- $true: Inspection of DNS traffic over UDP is disabled.
+- $false: Inspection of DNS traffic over UDP channels is enabled.

 ```yaml
 Type: Boolean